White House acknowledges, then denies, withholding Ukraine military aid for favors | DW | 17.10.2019

 A top White Hosue official said a decision to withhold military support to Ukraine was tied to the president's demand Kyiv investigate the 2016 US presidential election.
 He later said his statements were misconstrued.

-White House acting Chief of Staff Mick Mulvaney admitted on Thursday that the Trump administration withheld military aid to Ukraine as President Donald Trump pressured the Ukrainian government to look into the Democratic National Committee (DNC) in the 2016 US presidential election.
+White House acting Chief of Staff Mick Mulvaney admitted on Thursday that the Trump administration withheld military aid to Ukraine as President Donald Trump pressured the Ukrainian government to look into the actions of the Democratic National Committee (DNC) during the 2016 US presidential election.

 Shortly after the press briefing, Mulvaney backtracked on the admission, and one of Trump's personal lawyers, Jay Sekulow, distanced the president's legal team from the statements.